-The Trustee (via its Engagement Sub Committee) maintains an Engagement Strategy which sets out a roadmap of planned engagement activities over different time-horizons.

-In accordance with the Annual Planner, the Trustee reviews the Engagement Strategy annually.

-The Engagement Sub Committee has developed a Principles of Engagement Policy which describes key principles to be adopted when developing relevant engagement collateral.
+Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 31.1 The Trustee (via its Engagement Sub Committee) maintains an Engagement Strategy which sets out a roadmap of planned engagement activities over different time-horizons.
+We obtained and inspected the Engagement Strategy to it sets out planned engagements and meeting minutes to confirm that a review of the Engagement Strategy has been undertaken by the Trustees in accordance with the Annual Planner.
+No exceptions noted 31.2 In accordance with the Annual Planner, the Trustee reviews the Engagement Strategy annually.
+We obtained and inspected the Annual Planner to confirm that annual reviews of the Engagement Strategy have been scheduled.
+No exceptions noted 31.3 The Engagement Sub Committee has developed a Principles of Engagement Policy which describes key principles to be adopted when developing relevant engagement collateral.
 In accordance with the Annual Planner this is reviewed by the Trustee on an annual basis.

-A communications sign off protocol exists which includes a peer review and relevant compliance and technical sign-off as appropriate.

-In accordance with the Annual Planner, the Trustee reviews communications and operational areas within Capita and control procedures relevant to the accuracy and clarity of member communications.

-Timescales for delivering member communications are either written into the Framework Agreement with Capita or built into Capita and/or client systems during implementation (e.g. the provision of Member Booklets and Investment Guides via the on-line portals).

-We obtained and inspected the Engagement Strategy to confirm it sets out planned engagements and meeting minutes to confirm that a review of the Engagement Strategy has been undertaken by the Trustees in accordance with the Annual Planner No exceptions noted.

-We obtained and inspected the Annual Planner to confirm that annual reviews of the Engagement Strategy have been scheduled.

 We obtained and inspected the Principles of Engagement Policy to confirm it describes key principles to be adopted when developing relevant engagement collateral and meeting minutes to confirm that a review of the Principles of Engagement Policy has been reviewed by the Trustee.

-Through enquiry and inspection, we confirmed that a communications sign-off protocol is maintained which includes a peer review and compliance and technical sign-off.

-We obtained and inspected meeting minutes to confirm that the Trustee has reviewed control procedures relevant to the accuracy and clarity of member communications.
-No exceptions noted.
+No exceptions noted 31.4 A communications sign off protocol exists which includes a peer review and relevant compliance and technical sign-off as appropriate. iThrough enquiry and inspection, we confirmed that a communications sign-off protocol is maintained which includes a peer review and compliance and technical sign-off.
+No exceptions noted 31.5 In accordance with the Annual Planner, the Trustee reviews communications and operational areas within Capita and control procedures relevant to the accuracy and clarity of member communications.
+We obtained and inspected meeting minutes to confirm that the Trustee has reviewed control procedures relevant to the accuracy and clarity of member communications No exceptions noted

-Through enquiry and inspection, we confirmed that timescales for delivering member communications are either written into the Framework Agreement with Capita or built into Capita and/or client systems during implementation.

-32. The Trustee Board has established a process for reporting member feedback (including issues raised by members) and complaints to the trustees, including resolution procedures.
+Control Objective 32: The Trustee Board has established a process for reporting member feedback (including issues raised by members) and complaints to the trustees, including resolution procedures.
 Member feedback and issues are logged and reviewed by the Trustee Board.